GotRobotFTC5037/UltimateGoal-2021-Final/README.md

  * Fix mechanism added to all user to replace an electronic module easily.
 For example, suppose a servo controller dies on your robot.
 You replace the broken module with a new module, which has a different serial number from the original servo controller.
 You can use the Fix button to automatically reconfigure your configuration file to use the serial number of the new module.
  * Improvements made to fix resiliency and responsiveness of the system.
  * For LinearOpMode the user now must for a telemetry.update() to update the telemetry data on the driver station.
 This update() mechanism ensures that the driver station gets the updated data properly and at the same time.
- * The Auto Configure function of the Robot Controller is now template based.
-If there is a commonly used robot configuration, a template can be created so that the Auto Configure mechanism can be used to quickly configure a robot of this type.
+ * The org.firstinspires.ftc.teamcode.Auto Configure function of the Robot Controller is now template based.
+If there is a commonly used robot configuration, a template can be created so that the org.firstinspires.ftc.teamcode.Auto Configure mechanism can be used to quickly configure a robot of this type.
  * The logic to detect a runaway op mode (both in the LinearOpMode and OpMode types) and to abort the run, then auto recover has been improved/implemented.
  * Fix has been incorporated so that Logitech F310 gamepad mappings will be correct for Marshmallow users.